sanfinity-Iot/openremote/Developer-Guide:-Preparing-the-environment.md

 To run docker images from Docker Hub you need to install the following tooling:
 * Docker see [here](https://github.com/openremote/openremote/wiki/Developer-Guide:-Installing-and-using-Docker#local-engine)

-If you want to manager remote docker engines then you will also need to install `docker-machine` separately (since docker 2.2.x):
+If you want to manage remote docker engines then you will also need to install `docker-machine` separately (since docker 2.2.x):

 * [Docker machine](https://docs.docker.com/machine/install-machine/)